dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 iwith a single such unit, i.e. characters in the Basic Multilingual Plane.
 The rocket ship emoji above, however, is encoded with two surrogate code points.

-This can be fixed by enabling the --unicode-char mode, as that defines char as any i Unicode scalar value, but be aware that it may change the meaning of your program.
+This can be fixed by enabling the --unicode-char mode, as that defines char as any Unicode scalar value, but be aware that it may change the meaning of your program.

 More detail is given [here](../DafnyRef/DafnyRef#sec-character-constant-token) and [here](../DafnyRef/DafnyRef#sec-escaped-characters).;